LLNL/Abmarl/docs/src/gridworld.rst

 -----------------

 Below is a list of some features that are available to use out of the box.
-Rememeber, you can :ref:`create your own features <>` in the GridWorld Simulation Framework and use many combinations of components together to make up a simulation.
+Rememeber, you can create your own features in the GridWorld Simulation Framework and use many combinations of components together to make up a simulation.

 .. _gridworld_position: